 Document Key Issues: After you have completed the health assessment along with the ERP users, record the most important issues you want to solve.
 Once you’ve compiled an inventory, you can prioritize your concerns based on their significance to your business and how simple they will be to address.

 Review the new ERP Software If your team has considered all of the above options, but remain unsatisfied with the current ERP system, it could be time to consider a fresh ERP software.
 We’re reluctant to change however don’t stay with the current ERP solution because you are afraid that it will change.
 A better option could be available!
-Before making the switch, you’ll have to think about the cost, benefits of personnel requirements, the risks and other ramifications of changing to a different ERP system to determine if a change in ERP system is the right choice for you.
+Before making the switch, you’ll have to think about the cost, Value of ERP in personnel requirements, the risks and other ramifications of changing to a different ERP system to determine if a change in ERP system is the right choice for you.

 Connect with your ERP Vendor: Maintaining a constant contact to you ERP vendor is essential in order to be aware about the latest features and benefit from their experience!
 Review your top issues list with your vendor and go through the current ERP procedures.

 The importance that comes from Enterprise Resource Planning (ERP) tools is evident, but companies frequently fail to reap the potential and capabilities from their ERP solutions.
 And certain instances suggest that their ERP system isn’t functioning in the way they would like.
-Most of the time, ERP systems that are not functioning as expected are due to the process or users, not the software.therefore it is crucial to recognize any discord between your staff’s expectations for the ERP software and what actually happens.
+Most of the time, ERP systems that are not functioning as expected are due to the process or users, not the software.
+Therefore it is crucial to recognize any discord between your staff’s expectations for the ERP software and what actually happens.

 Be sure to use data efficiently During your review you could find that the program is able to provide what you need , but the business isn’t utilising the data to its full potential.
 If necessary, modify the dashboards and fields to ensure that your team is using only the “right” data.
 Convert reports that are not integrated and hardcopy into a dashboard-style format or specifically designed reports to reduce time and ensure that users are able to access real-time information.
 Take the time to comprehend the cost of each process and, when appropriate.
 Develop cost models that are robust that enable users to quickly assess the effect of different situations.
 Make sure your employees are using the ERP system’s mobile features to view and manage data while employees are off their computers.

 Train the employees properly The resistance of employees to change is the most common reason to “flawed” ERP systems, and training is a method to ensure that employees are comfortable with the new procedure and system.
-If employees are not properly trained, they may fail to fully utilize the ERP tools, and may get frustrated and return to manual methods of working around using the ERP system.
+If employees are not properly trained, they may fail to fully utilize the value of ERP tools, and may get frustrated and return to manual methods of working around using the ERP system.